jiangsihao/JSHDrawer/README.md

 ![Demo](https://github.com/jiangsihao/JSHDrawer/blob/master/JSHDrawer.gif)

 # Adding JSHDrawer to your project
 Download Zip ,then drag and drop JSHDrawerManagerViewController.h and JSHDrawerManagerViewController.m onto your project.
-Include JSHDrawer wherever you need it with #import "JSHDrawerManagerViewController.h".
+Include JSHDrawer wherever you need it with `#import "JSHDrawerManagerViewController.h"`

 # Usage
 **Initialize a JSHDrawerManagerViewController**